 In this full-day workshop, attendees are shown better ways to create, design, and deliver their presentations.
 Specific resources, tools, and approaches are defined and discussed to demonstrate better ways to deliver memorable content.
 Workshop attendees work in small groups to discuss presentations, and evaluate their own and other presentation slides.
 A portion of the afternoon is reserved as an open time for attendees to work on their own presentations and solicit feedback and advice from the wider group.
 Attendees will receive a copy of my book, Better Presentations: A Guide for Scholars, Researchers, and Wonks and a copy of my PowerPoint Keyboard Shortcut cheat sheet.

-Core Principles of Data Visualization and Data Visualization in Excel
+Core Principles of Data Visualization & Data Visualization in Tableau

 Who Should Attend